ISISComputingGroup/ibex_developers_manual/WISH-Needle-Valve-Controller.md

 # Introduction

-_... add intro to the needle valve controller here._

-_... add intro to the implementation here (e.g. uses eurotherm modbus + adds some extra settings on top)_
+This is controlling the flow of helium in a cryostat, via a needle valve, based on a lookup table implemented in the hardware.
+The underlying hardware is a Eurotherm (Modbus) controller, and `automaticNeedleValve.db` adds some extra settings on top.

-The needle valve operation revolves around manager mode, and concept of the modes _'Automatic'_ and _'Manual'_.
+The needle valve operation revolves around two modes: manager mode and setpoint mode.
+The latter has the two modes _'Automatic'_ and _'Manual'_, which dictate the behaviour of the needle valve:
 * Automatic mode:
   * Temperature (`TEMP`) is writable and readable
   * Flow (`MANUAL_FLOW`) can only be read